 Group Chat (Live Group Chat)

-A real-time messaging feature that allows all viewers of a live stream to communicate and interact, often moderated by the host or bots.
+A real-time messaging feature that allows all live stream viewers to communicate and interact, often moderated by the host or bots.

 Gigabyte (GB)

 A unit of data storage.
-Live streaming can consume several gigabytes of data per hour depending on bitrate and resolution.
+Depending on bitrate and resolution, live streaming can consume several gigabytes of data per hour.

 Graphics Processor (GPU)